-In addition to working with their own master project, students will participate in the following compulsory activities:
+In addition to working with their own master¿s project, students will participate in the following compulsory activities:

-- monthly meetings with their supervisor and practice teachers / mentor
+- Supervision meetings with their supervisor and practice teachers / mentor

 Forms of Assessment

 The master's thesis has a practical component and an individually written component.
-The practical component may be an individual or a group task.
-The written component should be 15.000-20.000 words.
+The practical component may be an individual or a group task and will be exhibited and presented to the examination committee as part of the assessment.
+The written component is an academic assignment of 15.000-20.000 words.

 The two components are assessed and graded as a whole.